Best VPN services in 2024

 In an age when everything we do online is tracked, traced, recorded and sold off to marketers, a VPN is also a fantastic tool to ensure your anonymity, even in stricter regions of the world like China or the UAE.

-That's just a few examples of what you could (and should) use a VPN for, and no matter what you spend your houses doing as you browse the World Wide Web, there's no harm in taking your online safety seriously.
-Want to know which tools are best at ensuring just that?
+That's just a few examples of what you could (and should) use a VPN for, and no matter what you spend your hours doing as you browse the World Wide Web, there's no harm in taking your online safety seriously.
+If you want to know which tools and services ensuring just that, you're in he right place!
 Read on for our guide to the best VPNs in 2024.

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Let's take a closer look at my top VPN picks, where I discuss what I liked and disliked about each provider, reasons you might be better off looking elsewhere, and each service's most recent test results.
+Let's take a closer look at our top VPN picks, where we discuss what we liked and disliked about each VPN provider, reasons you might be better off looking elsewhere.

 ExpressVPN (Image credit: ExpressVPN)